Breed Exhibits at Equine Affaire®

 · Exhibitor hospitality before the show opens each day of the event

 Breed demonstrations focus on the history of the breed; the conformation, gaits, and unique qualities that define the breed; and the disciplines and activities at which members of the breed excel.
 While horses are ridden, driven, and presented in hand in the arena, Equine Affaire’s announcer reads a script prepared by the breed association and plays music the exhibitor provides on a CD.
-Four to six horses may be featured in a five-minute breed demo, and four to eight horses may participate in a ten-minute demo.
+Four to eight horses may be featured in each eight or ten-minute breed demonstrations.
 Demo participants may include horses featured in the association’s exhibit stall, horses in the Horse & Farm Exhibits, and horses brought to the event for the breed demo.
 To support breeds in producing their demos, Equine Affaire provides 24 hours of stabling and four single-day admission tickets for each horse brought to the event solely for a breed demo.

 Breed Segments in the Equine Fundamentals Forum

 Breed segments are informal, in-hand breed presentations scheduled in the demo ring in the Equine Fundamentals Forum in the Mallary South.
 These ten-minute presentations provide opportunities for representatives of different breeds to showcase their horses to event attendees in a more “up close” venue.
 Invitations to participate in breed segments are extended by Equine Affaire’s Breed Coordinator to each of the breed associations exhibiting in the Breed Pavilion or the Horse & Farm Exhibits area, and timeslots are assigned on a first-come, first-served basis.
 No script is required for these presentations; a microphone and sound system are available for use.